awsdocs/aws-codedeploy-user-guide/doc_source/tutorial-ecs-with-hooks-create-hooks.md

-# Step 3: Create a Lifecycle Hook Lambda Function<a name="tutorial-ecs-with-hooks-create-hooks"></a>
+# Step 3: Create a lifecycle hook Lambda function<a name="tutorial-ecs-with-hooks-create-hooks"></a>

 In this section, you implement one Lambda function for your Amazon ECS deployment's `AfterAllowTestTraffic` hook\.
 The Lambda function runs a validation test before the updated Amazon ECS application is installed\.
 For this tutorial, the Lambda function returns `Succeeded`\.
 During a real world deployment, validation tests return `Succeeded` or `Failed`, depending on the result of the validation test\.
 Also during a real world deployment, you might implement a Lambda test function for one or more of the other Amazon ECS deployment lifecycle event hooks \(`BeforeInstall`, `AfterInstall`, `BeforeAllowTraffic`, and `AfterAllowTraffic`\)\.
-For more information, see [List of Lifecycle Event Hooks for an Amazon ECS Deployment](reference-appspec-file-structure-hooks.md#reference-appspec-file-structure-hooks-list-ecs)\.
+For more information, see [List of lifecycle event hooks for an Amazon ECS deployment](reference-appspec-file-structure-hooks.md#reference-appspec-file-structure-hooks-list-ecs)\.

  An IAM role is required to create your Lambda function\.
 The role grants the Lambda function permission to write to CloudWatch Logs and set the status of a CodeDeploy lifecycle hook\.